Payment-Source/.github/PULL_REQUEST_TEMPLATE/lambda-backend.md

 ## Developer Checklist
-- [ ] 🔁 Considered and tested for backward compatibility
+- [ ] **Coding**
-- [ ] 🧪 Updated Request Template JSON & tested using Mock Lambda Testing Tool
+   - 🧪 Updated Request Template JSON & tested using Mock Lambda Testing Tool
-- [ ] 🌐 Moved text into language files
+   - 🌐 Moved text into language files
+   - 🧑‍💻 Added applicable Amplitude events
+   - 💬 Added sufficient code comments

-- [ ] 📄 Completed applicable API Gateway definition changes
+- [ ] **AWS**
-- [ ] 📄 Granted applicable rights in AWS
+   - 📄 Granted applicable rights in AWS
-- [ ] 💬 Added sufficient code comments
+   - 📄 Completed applicable API Gateway definition changes

-- [ ] 🧑‍💻 Added applicable Amplitude events
+- [ ] **Housekeeping**
-- [ ] 📃 Updated applicable documentation
+   - 📃 Updated applicable documentation
-- [ ] ✍ Updated PR title to be clear & added [PR labels](https://3.basecamp.com/3425901/buckets/4540862/messages/8613591866)
+   - ✍ Updated PR title to be clear & added [PR labels](https://3.basecamp.com/3425901/buckets/4540862/messages/8613591866)

-- [ ] 🏷️ Added QA label to the Basecamp task (`non-QA testing`, `minimal`, `moderate`, or `extensive`)
+- [ ] **QA effort**
+   - **If QA testing is needed**:
-- [ ] ✂️ Cut and paste Acceptance Criteria into the bottom of the task Notes
+     - ✂️ Cut and paste the template below into the bottom of the task Notes, fill it out, and remove unnecessary items
+     - 🏷️ Add QA label to the Basecamp task (`minimal`, `moderate`, or `extensive`)

+   - **If QA testing is NOT needed**:
+     - 🔄 Do regression tests need to be created or updated?
+       - If yes, ping Ethan in the task for review and leave the task open

 # Acceptance Criteria
 **a.
 What problem is this feature trying to solve?**<br>